THE ETOWAH "GRANGE" - # 984

 Do you have information or photos to share on the Etowah Grange, or the early 1900's farms of Etowah?
 Please contact the website.

 In 1937 the rural farming community of Etowah formed a Grange organization, a unit within the larger North Carolina State Grange, and one of five grange units in Henderson County: Dana, Edneyville, Etowah, Fletcher, and Mills River.
+The Grange served the economic and social concerns of rural farm communities and their families, and with membership open to both men and women.

 For many years, the Etowah Grange met at Etowah School, later called Etowah High School.
 After twenty-two years, in 1959, a Grange building on Brickyard Road was completed.